xrootd/howto/docs/ec/config.md

 # Note: when used by xrootd proxy, XRDXROOTD_PROXY is aleady defined.
 [ -z "$2" ] || export XRDXROOTD_PROXY=$2

-# If this is a xrootfs path, try getting XRDXROOTD_PROXY that way.
+# If this is a xrootdfs path, try getting XRDXROOTD_PROXY that way.
 if [ -z "$XRDXROOTD_PROXY" ]; then
     file=$(getfattr -n xroot.url --only-value $1 2>/dev/null)